Eat this type of chocolate to lose weight and build muscle

 Epicatechin positively affects the production of nitric oxide, which widens the blood vessels allowing blood to circulate freely around the body.

-As a result of this widening, you get better blood flow, circulation, lower blood pressure, better athletic performance and blood pump.
+As a result of this widening, you get better blood flow, and circulation, lower blood pressure, better athletic performance, and blood pump.

 So, if you want to get the most out of your workout sessions, you should incorporate dark chocolates into your diet.